 There are great places to go in Budapest in any weather

-Go to a spa!
-There is nothing like a nice long soak in a warm, thermal spa on a chilly day to warm you right up.
+Go to a spa: There is nothing like a long soak in a warm, thermal spa on a chilly day to warm you up.
 Here are some of the most popular spas in Budapest.

-Go wine tasting!
-Hungary is renowned for its excellent wines, so make your way to a wine shop, or head out of the city for a tour of a nearby estate if you’re interested in the local vintages.
+Go wine tasting: Discover the excellent wines which Hungary is known for!
+Interested in local vintages?
+Why not make your way to a wine shop, or head out of the city for a tour of a nearby estate?

-Take a ride on tramline number 2.
-This tramline was voted the nicest in all of Europe.
-Locals advise getting a seat on the left-hand side so you can see the river Danube and the Castle district area better as you pass by.
+Take a ride on tram line number 2: This tramline was voted the nicest in all of Europe.
+Locals advise getting a seat on the left-hand side.
+This way, you can see the river Danube and the Castle district area better as you pass by.

 Hungary’s capital has an undeniable vibe

-There are certain places that just have an undeniable vibe about them.
-Budapest is definitely one of those spots!
+There are certain places that truly have an undeniable vibrancy about them.
+Of course, Budapest is definitely one of those spots!
 The locals are a happy bunch that like to engage with visitors.
-The Hungarians are also known to be very hospitable, and this shows wherever you go.
-If you head into this marvellous city with an open mind, a little Hungarian under your belt (or a good translation app on your phone), a big smile and a willingness to learn more about a new culture, you will be welcomed into the fold with open arms.
+Therefore, wherever you go, you will discover the very hospitable nature which Hungarians are known for.
+If you head into this marvellous city with an open mind, a little Hungarian under your belt (or a good translation app on your phone), a big smile and a willingness to learn more about a new culture, you will indeed be welcomed with open arms.

-There you have it – seven great reasons to include Hungary on your travel lineup in 2020 and beyond.
-Keep an eye on the blog for more insider travel inspiration in the weeks and months to come.
-Make this year the year you follow those crazy dreams!
-Expat Explore – Travel Made Possible.
+There you have it – seven great reasons to include Hungary on your travel lineup in 2022 and beyond.
+Keep an eye on the website and blog for more insider travel inspiration in the weeks and months to come.
+Why not enjoy a new twist on travel and see Budapest from a new point of view?
+Embark on our Amsterdam to Budapest rail tour.
+It’s sure to be a trip you won’t forget!